Memorable Manitobans: Borislaw Nicholas Bilash (1929-2021)

 In coordinating the work of teachers, Dr. Bilash helped to form and served on various language associations.
 He co-founded the Manitoba Modern Language Association, the Canadian Association of Teachers of Ukrainian, and the Canadian Association of Second Language Teachers, of which he was honored as a life member.
 He was a member of a number of professional organizations, including the Ukrainian Academy of Arts and Sciences in Canada and the Shevchenko Scientific Society.
 He also served on the Advisory Committee to Manitoba Parents for Ukrainian Education (MPUE) and was a director of the Canadian Foundation for the Ukrainian Free University.
 His interest and activities were many and they did not ease with retirement.
 They included languages, multiculturalism and etymology, onomastics, genealogy, and Ukrainian Canadian history.

 In recognition of his contributions to the promotion of Ukrainian language and culture in Canada, he was described in 2007 by the Ukrainian ambassador to Canada as “the patriarch of the Ukrainian language in Canada.”
-He received a Prix Manitoba Award (2002), Queen Elizabeth II Diamond Jubilee Medal (2012), Shevchenko Medal from the National Executive of the Ukrainian Canadian Congress, New Millennium Multiculturalism Award, and Bulava Award from the Ukrainian Canadian Congress, Manitoba Chapter (2018).
+He received a Prix Manitoba Award (2002), Queen Elizabeth II Diamond Jubilee Medal (2012), Shevchenko Medal from the Ukrainian Canadian Congress, New Millennium Multiculturalism Award, and Bulava Award from the Ukrainian Canadian Congress, Manitoba Chapter (2018).
 He was appointed an Honorary Member of the Senate of the Ukrainian Free University at Munich, Germany.

 While attending the Manitoba Normal School, he met fellow teacher Dorothy Agnes Ukena (1927-2023) and later married her.
 They had four children, all of whom grew up speaking Ukrainian as their first language.
 His grandchildren and great-grandchildren have continued this practice.